'NCIS' Bosses Say Ziva's Story Goes 'Full Circle' in Season 17

 What else can you preview for the upcoming season?

-Cardea: Some of our other characters are going to go find out new things about each other, certainly Casey (Diona Reasonover), who is the newest member of our cast.
+Cardea: Some of our other characters are going to go find out new things about each other, certainly Kasie (Diona Reasonover), who is the newest member of our cast.
 We also advance the relationships amongst our existing characters.

 Binder: We're keeping our eye on Bishop and Torres (Wilmer Valderrama).
 We've gone down this path once before and if we go down it again, we want to make sure that it's worth going down.
 But we're definitely spending a lot of time thinking about it.
 We also hope to have some surprises in store for you.
 We had a season finale that set the bar high.
 We're working hard to try and top ourselves.